Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 Some services can also be booked at a discount when you purchase a package or series of treatments.

-Bonus NCL tip: Visit the spa on embarkation day for tours, extra discounts, and to enter their raffle for the chance to win free services.
+Bonus NCL tip: Visit the spa on embarkation day for tours, extra discounts, and to enter the raffle for a chance to win free services.

 19. Limit your kids’ spending